 When you write your resume, you should target to emphasize key skills.
 Many people believe that skills have nothing to do with the hiring process in a company.
 But, you are wrong here if you have such false thoughts.
 Skills do matter when it comes to the hiring process.

-Job seekers should always aim to keep their resume professional in order to capture the attention of employers.
+Job seekers should always aim to keep their professionalism in order to capture the attention of employers.
 You should avoid vulgar words and bad usage of sentences.
 You should avoid repetition and conflicting arguments.

 Your resume should be free from mistakes – poor fonts, gimmicks, scented paper, glitter, odd shapes, or everything that could possibly make a manager feel awkward.
 When you write your resume in a professional manner, the employer will think that you are really serious about the job.